Wind and Terrain (Mountains, Buildings, & Coastlines)

 Microbursts are intense, localized downdrafts within a thunderstorm, causing sudden and powerful wind gusts that can exceed 100 mph and pose significant dangers, especially to aviation.

-Strong updrafts occur because wind flows toward a building and is forced to move upward along its vertical surface.
+Strong updrafts occur around buildings because when the wind flows toward a building it is is forced to move upward along its vertical surface.
 This creates vertical air currents that can lift the drone suddenly, potentially affecting its stability and control.

 Additionally, the edges and corners of buildings can cause turbulent airflow, leading to rapid changes in wind direction and speed.

-These unpredictable gusts can make it difficult for the Remote PIC to maintain steady flight and avoid obstacles, increasing the crashing into buildings, loss of maneuverability, or total loss of control as your UA gets swept away by the wind never to be seen again.
+These unpredictable gusts can make it difficult for the Remote PIC to maintain steady flight and avoid obstacles, increasing the potential for crashing into buildings, loss of maneuverability, or total loss of control as your UA gets swept away by the wind, never to be seen again.

 The windward side of a mountain is where the wind hits the mountain and is forced upward.

-On the windward side, wind flows smoothly up the windward side of the mountain and the upward currents help to carry
+Wind flows smoothly up the windward side of the mountain and the upward currents help to carry air higher into the atmosphere.
+As the air reaches the peak or the crest of the mountain, it begins to descend on the other side.

 On the leeward side of a mountain, the wind flows downwards, creating a different set of challenges:

-• Turbulence: Similar to the windward side, the leeward side can also experience turbulence.
+• Turbulence: The leeward side of a mountain is more prone to turbulence than the windward side.
 The wind moving down the mountain can interact with the terrain and create turbulent conditions that affect the UA’s stability.

 • Wind Shear: The transition between the updrafts on the windward side and the downdrafts on the leeward side can cause wind shear—a rapid change in wind speed and direction over short distances.
 Wind shear can make the flight more challenging and increase the risk of sudden altitude changes.